Hacking Growth - How Today’s Fastest-Growing Companies Drive Breakout Success

-Once the referral program went live, we immediately saw invites flooding out via email and social media, resulting in a 60 percent increase in referral sign-ups.
+Once the referral program went live, we immediately saw invites flooding out.
+The plan was working.

 “Growth was not about hiring 10 people per country and putting them in the 20 most important countries and expecting it to grow.
 Growth was about engineer[ing] systems of scale and enabling our users to grow the product for us.”